sbonefas/NextGenScoring/README.md

 > explorer "login.html"

-This will open the login screen.
+This will open the login screen without running electron.
+Because electron is not running, the Vue data will not populate (it will show as {{variable_name}} instead).
+Note: This may also misconstrue the CSS styling.
 After entering the password, the user can navigate to view teams, games, and scoring.
 The in-game scoring interface we created in Iteration 1 can be reached through "G-Gametime Scoring" -> "Create New Game" -> "Submit and Go to Scoring"

 The password to enter the frontend application is: